Skip to main content

 OK.

 Lotte van Rijswijk, writing for Resume.io, used Instagram photos to determine the happiest college in the United States, United Kingdom, and Australia.
 Here is the Top 20 list for the US.
-If you go to the website, you can see similar summaries for the UK and Australian data and an interactive table containing all of the data.
+If you visit the website, you can view similar summaries for the UK and Australian data, as well as an interactive table containing all the data.

 Here are some ideas for using it in class: